-The Cyber Security GRC Team will assist with drafting an SSP.
-If you have any questions about the process, please go to this page:
+The Cyber Security GRC Team assists with drafting an SSP.
+If you have any questions about the process, please go to this page: Process per OSP

 What System Security Plan Will Work Best for You?